data-hunters/metadata-digger/README.md

 # Metadata Digger
-Main goal of this project is to provide better insights in Metadata extracted from binary files (like images).
+Main goal of this project is to provide better insights into Metadata extracted from binary files (like images).
 MD is built on top of [Apache Spark](https://spark.apache.org/) - one of the most popular Big Data processing engine - to take advantage of distributed computing.

 Currently MD is under development but basic functionality is available: